Is it worth marketing your business to other search engines (besides Google)?

 As formidable as these numbers are, one needs to take a slightly deeper look into the subject.
 Investing in marketing your business to other search engines requires a wider understanding of the actions, as well as results that these other options ask for and eventually offer.

-- Although records showing Amazon as being dominant in product-related searches, it is limited to exactly that – products.
+- Although records show Amazon as being dominant in product-related searches, it is limited to exactly that – products.
 Google is still the supreme option for every other search type and should be the first and possibly only choice for most brands.

 Ranking on Alternative Search Engines